FirdausHisham/CoffeeWebsite2022/README.md

 - Checkout Page
 - Contact Us Page

-The login page allows users to log in using a local account and order some drinks with tea and coffee filters.
+The login page allows users to use a local account and order drinks with tea and coffee filters.

 ## Technologies Used
 - ASP.NET Web Forms